Kougang/My_basecamp2/README.md

 - How to run the test suite

-  # Welcome to My Basecamp 1
+  # Welcome to My Basecamp 2

 ---

 ## Task

-problem
+Problem
 The problem to be solved in this project was multifaceted and very varied.
-We encountered certain problems including the following:
+Some of the problems we encountered were:
--Syntax errors: Fixed syntax errors in views, controllers or models.
+-Syntax Errors: Fixing syntax errors in views, controllers or models.
--Data Validation: Ensure proper validation of incoming data to avoid inconsistencies or database errors.
+-Data Validation: Ensuring proper validation of incoming data to avoid inconsistencies or database errors.
--User Management: Implementation of user authentication and authorization, including login, registration and role management.
+-User Management: Implementing user authentication and authorization including login, registration and role management.
--User Interface Design: Created a friendly and responsive user interface using HTML, CSS and JavaScript.
+-UI Design: Creating a user-friendly and responsive user interface using HTML, bootstrap.
-Feature integration: Integration of features such as adding and removing projects or users etc.
+Feature Integration: Integrating features like adding and deleting projects or users etc.
-challenge:
+Challenge:
-The main thing in this application was to quickly identify problems, resolve them efficiently and continually improve the application:
+The main thing in this application was to quickly identify problems, solve them efficiently and continuously improve the application:
 1-Debugging: Identifying and correcting code errors
-2- Tests: test the correct functioning of the application in order to detect any possible problems.
+2-Testing: testing the proper functioning of the application in order to detect possible problems.
-3- Collaboration: we worked as a team to share knowledge and resolve problems more effectively.
+3-Collaboration: this project was supposed to be a group project, but due to the absence of a second member, I had to do it alone

 ## Description

-How have you solved the problem? to solve the problem submitted to us, we started by building a ror project after taking preliminary steps from this project we analyzed then designed the application, the main problem lay in debugging the errors present in the code and the understanding the mechanism of the ruby on rail framework
+How did you solve the problem? to solve the problem that was submitted to us, I continued with the project my basecamp1 ROR after having made preliminary steps from this project I analyzed then adjusted the application to meet the new expectations, the main problem lay in debugging the errors present in the code and understanding the mechanism of the ruby ​​​​on rail framework

 ## Installation